-You must take the views of your workers and their representatives into account before making a decision.
-Consultation does not require consensus or agreement but you must allow your workers and their representatives to contribute to health and safety decisions you make in your business.
+You must take the views of your workers and health and safety representatives into account before making a decision.
+Consultation does not require consensus or agreement but you must allow your workers to contribute to health and safety decisions you make in your business.